swaptacular/swpt-k8s-config/README.md

 ```

 You can always **import the secret decryption key from your backup
 copy**.
-Make sure you do not forget the passwords which you entered to
+Make sure you do not forget the passwords which you chose to
 protects the PGP private key:

 ``` console